snailsquid/electron-hello-world/README.md

 # Electron Hello World
+## Introduction

 Getting Electron to a shipable app is not completely straight forward.
 Here's a working repo and some terse instructions

 Note: The steps below are what I did to create this repo.
 [See below if cloning this repo](#cloning-this-repo)
+## Steps
 1. Install [node.js](https://nodejs.org)
 2. Open a terminal or "node command prompt"
 3. Make a folder like `myproject` (`mkdir myproject`)
 4.  cd into the folder `cd myproject`
 5. Type `npm init` and except the defaults
 6. Type `npm install --save-dev electron`
-6. Type `npm install --save-dev electron-builder`
+7. Type `npm install --save-dev electron-builder`
-6. Type `npm install --save-dev cross-env`
+8. Type `npm install --save-dev cross-env`
-7. Make a file called `index.js`.
+9. Make a file called `index.js`.
 Inside put this

         "use strict";